afunnydev/tinysociety/content/articles/2018-11-13-26-tiny-house-with-platform-bedroom.md

 draft: false
 noindex: false
 ---
 This 26' tiny house was voted People's Choice Best in Show at the Tiny House Jamboree 2016.
-Spacious and with an open-plan feel, this tiny is also accessible for homeowners who don't want to climb into a loft.
+Spacious and with an open-plan feel, this 299 sq ft tiny is also accessible for homeowners who don't want to climb into a loft.

 ![](/img/lookout-main.jpg)